A Week in Bukhara: Silk Road Diary from Bukhara, Uzbekistan's Holiest City

 The Ark Fortress is a massive mud-brick citadel that has been the seat of power in Bukhara for over two millennia.
 Emirs ruled from here until 1920, when the Red Army showed up with artillery.

 Inside: a throne room, a small mosque, a section about the emir's court that's more fascinating for what it implies than what it shows.
-The audio guide (rent one) tells stories of diplomatic intrigue, court poisonings, and an English soldier who was executed here in the 1840s for being a spy.
+Rent the audio guide — it tells stories of diplomatic intrigue, court poisonings, and an English soldier executed here in the 1840s for being a spy.

 The western gate entrance is the photogenic angle — massive walls rising from the plaza.
 Entry UZS 50,000 (~$4).
 Allow 1-1.5 hours.

-Afternoon: the Ismail Samani Mausoleum, a ten-minute walk through Samanid Park.
-This 10th-century structure is small but architecturally extraordinary — interlocking baked bricks create geometric patterns that change appearance throughout the day as the light angle shifts.
-I went back at sunset and the shadow patterns on the walls had completely transformed from my morning visit.
+In the afternoon, walk ten minutes through Samanid Park to the Ismail Samani Mausoleum.
+This 10th-century structure is small but architecturally extraordinary — interlocking baked bricks form geometric patterns that change appearance throughout the day as the light angle shifts.
+Return at sunset and the shadow patterns on the walls will have transformed completely from the morning view.

 Day 4: The Trading Domes and the Art of Bargaining

-Bukhara's covered bazaars — four 16th-century trading domes — are still functioning as markets.
+Bukhara's covered bazaars — four 16th-century trading domes — still function as markets.
 Toki-Sarrafon (moneychangers), Toki-Telpak Furushon (hat makers), Toki-Zargaron (jewellers), and Tim Abdulla Khan.
 The names describe what was sold there 500 years ago.
 Now it's suzani embroideries, ceramics, silk scarves, miniature paintings, and spices.

 Bargaining protocol: the vendor names a price.
 You offer 50%.
 You meet somewhere around 60-70%.
 Tea is offered.
 The transaction takes fifteen minutes.
 Nobody is offended.

-I bought a small suzani — maybe 40cm square, hand-embroidered with red pomegranate motifs.
-Started at $40, settled at $22.
+Pick up a small suzani — maybe 40cm square, hand-embroidered with red pomegranate motifs.
+A piece that starts at $40 settles around $22.
 How do you know if it's real handwork?
 Check the back.
 Machine-made suzanis have uniform, flat stitching on the reverse.
-Hand-embroidered ones have irregular, textured stitching.
-Mine was definitely handmade.
-The colors were slightly uneven in the way that only human hands produce.
+Hand-embroidered ones have irregular, textured stitching, the colors slightly uneven in the way that only human hands produce.

 The trading domes themselves are architectural achievements — vaulted ceilings, natural light filtering through oculi, crosswind ventilation that keeps the interior cool even at 40°C outside.
 They were designed as climate-controlled shopping malls four centuries before air conditioning.